 Picture: Daniel Tseng on Unplash

-With their uplifting, inspiring lyrics, gospel funeral songs are a meaningful and traditional way to mourn someone’s passing and celebrate their life.
+With their uplifting, inspiring lyrics, gospel funeral songs are a meaningful and soulful way to mourn someone’s passing and celebrate their life.

-From old and classic gospel funeral hymns like Swing Low Sweet Chariot to contemporary Christian songs such as Heaven Song, the best gospel funeral songs reflect hope, comfort, faith and thanksgiving at a time of great sadness.
+From old and classic funeral hymns like Swing Low Sweet Chariot to contemporary Christian songs for funerals such as Heaven Song, the best gospel music for funerals reflect hope, comfort, faith and thanksgiving at a time of great sadness.

 I shall possess, within the veil